Not made anymore. The current replacement would be the Solar.

 Being an outdoorsy person I’ve always been attracted to the idea of kayaks and canoes and have rented a few over the years.
 Generally I got on better with canoes as I never liked the tippy, hemmed-in feeling of sit-in kayaks (SinKs) and was nervous of white water and the sea.
-Anyway, the hassle of storing and transporting any sort of hardshell boat has never an option in the places I live until I discovered IKs – and the Sunny was my first proper IK which is why I go on about it.
+Anyway, the hassle of storing and transporting any sort of hardshell boat has never an option in the places I live until I discovered IKs and the Sunny was my first proper IK.
+Like your first proper anything, you remember them fondly.

-I’m 6’1″, weigh 95kgs and didn’t have any canoe/kayak training to speak of but following a brilliant day in 2005 down the Salmon River in Idaho in an NRS MaverIK, I realized IKs were not necessarily cheap, one-summer beach toys.
-Later I also discovered folding kayaks; clever idea but it was too late, I was addicted to blow-up boats or ‘bloats’.
+I’m 6’1″, weigh 95kgs and didn’t have any canoe/kayak training to speak of, but following a brilliant day in 2004 down the Salmon River in Idaho in an NRS MaverIK, I realised IKs were not necessarily cheap, one-summer beach toys.
+Later I also discovered folding kayaks; clever idea but it was too late, I was into blow-up boats or ‘bloats’.
 As with a lot of my stuff and to paraphrase Gandalf, I want one boat to do it all (plus a packraft).
 This obviously involves compromises but has the advantage of owning less stuff.

 Gumotex Sunny Mk1

-The way mine was set up it’s actually just over 30″/77cm wide (32″ claimed with OE seat).
-Length is 3.9m (12′ 9″).
-It runs an ordinary 0.2 bar or 2.9psi.
-In the Gumobag, the boat with one clip-in Aire Cheetah seat, Bravo footpump, repair kit and sponge weighs 16kg.
+The way mine was set up was actually just over 30″/77cm wide (32″ claimed with OE seat).
+Length is 3.9m (12′ 9″) and with the Aire seat dropped to 67cm 26″ – still plenty more than stable enough on flatwater.
+It runs a modest 0.2 bar or 2.9psi, but some cheap IK run only 1 or 1.5psi and by 2020 I was running more like 0.3 in the sides.
+In the Gumbag, the boat with the clip-in Aire Cheetah seat, Bravo footpump, repair kit and sponge (dry) weighs 16kg.
+The bare boat itself is about 12.5kg.
 Add a kilo for the Otter Box I used as a footrest and for storage.
-There is more on my set up here.
+There’s more on my set up here.

 Construction and set-up

-I’m no expert but my Sunny was made from tough ‘rafting’ fabric and simply built.
-But like the packraft, it works.
-There are three air chambers: a floor (with a pressure release valve; keep pumping until it hisses) and one each side.
-The footrest/thwart and seat(s) also pumped up by mouth or with an adaptor, but I replaced both with an Aire Cheetah seat and a 5010 Otter box as a footrest, so once rolled out it took 5 minutes to pump up.
+My Sunny was made from tough ‘rafting’ fabric and basic built.
+There are three air chambers and a floor has a a pressure release valve.
+The footrest/thwart and seat(s) are pumped up by mouth with lilo plug valves and held on by bits of rope.
+All repairable in the field.
+I replaced both with an Aire Cheetah seat and a 5010 Otter box as a footrest, so once rolled out it took 5 minutes to pump up.

-The old-style big OE skeg took another couple of minutes to fit (make sure it’s lined up straight down the hull and it helps to have the wing nuts ‘balanced’ and horizontal on each side).
-Newer Sunnys used have a different arrangement.
-If you have a Gumotex with the old style alloy skeg and mounts, I’d recommend simply gluing on the later patch for a low-profile plastic skeg (right).
-It only about £24 for patch and plastic skeg, and will be a lot less faffing.
+The fiddly old-style big metal skeg takes another couple of minutes to fit.
+Later Sunnys had a bolt-free slip-on plastic skeg.
+If you have a Gumotex with the old style alloy skeg and mounts, I’d recommend gluing on the later skeg mount for a low-profile plastic skeg (left).
+It will be a lot less faffing.

-All in all, besides the ease of operation, the portability, simplicity of assembly and speedy drying are all attractions.
-My mate’s Klepper and Feathercraft Big Kahuna take at least twice as long to set up, and are fiddly with it (and he’s been at it for years), but of course both are quicker on the water and look a whole lot sleeker.
+Besides the ease of use, the portability, simplicity of assembly and speedy drying are all attractions.
+My mate’s Klepper and Feathercraft take at least twice as long to set up, and are fiddly with it (and he’s been at it for years), but of course both are quicker on the water and look a whole lot sleeker.

 On rivers (up to WW2)

 As with all human-powered water craft there is a maximum hull speed which cannot be exceeded without twin 350-hp outboards.
-In the company of the above folders or hardshells the Sunny can’t keep up, especially in a stiff headwind; the nose is too wide and you can hear the bow sploshing as you try to power on.
-I’m not sure it’s a scientific analysis but look at my wide and relatively turbulent wake in the picture left compared to the yellow Perception SinK.
+In the company of folders or hardshells the Sunny can’t keep up, especially in a stiff headwind: the nose is too wide and you can hear the bow sploshing through as you try to power on.
 If you want or need to dig, the skeg enables you to hack away without thought for correctional strokes, but you still won’t catch a hardshell in a Sunny IK.

 At sea up to 1m swell, 30-knot wind

-I did a 5-day trip around Shark Bay in Western Australia in 2006 alongside a heavy plastic Perception tandem hardshell that could carry a ton.
-The Sunny and gear was easy to check-in for the flight over without going over the 23-kg limit, and was a pleasure to paddle, even when nasty conditions set in.
+I did a 5-day trip around Shark Bay in Western Australia in 2006 alongside a heavy Perception tandem hardshell that could carry a ton.
+The Sunny and all the gear were easy to check-in for the flight over without going over the 23-kg limit, and was a pleasure to paddle, even when nasty conditions set in.
 Stability was never an issue.
-Instead, when it got rough I needed to bail with a pump every 20 minutes or so while being towed by the Perception to stop me drifting away.
+Instead, when it got rough I needed to bail water every 20 minutes while being towed by the Perception to stop me drifting away.

-Occasional waves simply spilled in over the rounded sides as the boat sagged in the troughs (left) – or came over the bow as it drove off the white caps, but it wasn’t cold and I wasn’t alone so it was more inconvenient than a drama.
-The quartering head wind with a lack of rudder did make it tough on my ‘downwind arm’, but I enjoyed the exercise and using the big OE Gumotex skeg, maintaining direction was not a problem.
-These were all reasons why I moved on to an Incept K40 – but then moved on to a more do-it-all, Sunny-like Grabner Amigo and back to Gumotex with a Seawave.
+Occasional waves simply spilled in over the rounded sides as the boat sagged in the troughs (above) – or came over the bow as it drove into white caps, but it wasn’t cold and I wasn’t alone so it was more inconvenient than a drama.
+The quartering head wind with a lack of rudder did make it tough on my ‘downwind arm’, but I enjoyed the exercise and using the big Gumotex skeg, maintaining direction was not a problem.
+These were all reasons why I moved on to an Incept K40 but then moved on to a more do-it-all, Sunny-like Grabner Amigo and back to Gumotex with a Seawave.